Last Year’s Winner: Billy Crudup, “The Morning Show”

 Notable Ineligible Series: Billy Crudup and Mark Duplass in “The Morning Show” (Season 2 will not be eligible); Nicolas Braun, Kieran Culkin, and Matthew Macfadyen in “Succession” (Season 3 is not expected to be eligible); Giancarlo Esposito and Jonathan Banks in “Better Call Saul” (Season 6 will not be eligible); Jeffrey Wright in “Westworld” (Season 4 will not be eligible); David Harbour in “Stranger Things” (Season 4 is not expected to be eligible)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Supporting Actor in a Drama Series.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race

-The supporting races in every genre are always tricky to predict, given the sheer number of submissions, but this year’s crop of Drama actors may be damn near impossible.
-For starters, the category is likely to field eight nominees for only the second time ever.
-Last year marked the first expansion, but only one of the 2020 nominees remains eligible in 2021.
-That’s right.
-Seven of eight slots are unclaimed, which means there’s a massive opportunity for various series to establish an Emmy foothold by snagging one, two, or even three nominations.
+The supporting races in every genre are always tricky to predict, given the sheer number of nominees, but this year’s crop of Drama actors leaves many paths to victory.
+For starters, the category fields eight nominees for only the second time ever.
+Last year marked the first expansion, but only one of those eight 2020 nominees remains eligible in 2021.

 - Michael Kenneth Williams, “Lovecraft Country”